 Terms of Rental

 Boat Rental accepts cash; Visa, MasterCard or Discover.
-A $20 deposit is required for each boat rented.

 A valid drivers license or State issued picture ID is required to rent a boat (school ID's are not acceptable).

 Patrons must be 18 years old to rent a boat or to be in a boat alone.